-Other religious leaders seem to agree.
+Other religious leaders agree with Rodriguez.
 The International Multi-Faith Coalition (The IMFC) urged that “responsible adoption of guidelines to ensure the physical as well as the spiritual health of those they serve” be observed as churches look to reopen.
 The IMFC stated that all houses of worship should review the Centers for Disease Control and Prevention Guidance for Communities of Faith and adopt them to ensure trouble-free opening and to keep their parishioners safe and well.

 “We believe one of the most important points is to educate the religious communities on the proper precautions to take while practicing their faith, as well as in daily life,” said Bishop Craig A. Worsham, President of The IMFC.

 Rodriguez agrees.
 “Of course, each church and other religious center will need to formulate its own plan depending on where they are located, in order to meet their community’s specific needs and concerns.
 But adopting a cautious, phased and flexible plan should help places of worship resume services in a responsible and ethical manner.”

 Besides the obvious benefits of fellowship, meditation, positive reinforcement, and the healing power of prayer, pastors point to the many hands-on ministries local churches provide as evidence that churches are necessary, not just for the local congregations, but for the community.
 Local churches provide a myriad of services including grief counseling, marriage counseling, and other therapy; food banks; disaster relief; poverty assistance; clothing donations; housing; assistance for senior citizens; and resources for children, women and families, to name a few.